The 5 Hero Trends From Australian Fashion Week

 We love to indulge in the people-watching and street style, but fashion week is really about taking in the new season collections and fresh perspectives Australian designers have to offer.
-And though we're only halfway through the five-day event, there's already a slew of key trends emerging on runways that we're tipping to be everywhere as soon as the weather warms up.
+And though we're only halfway through the five-day event, there's already a slew of key trends emerging on runways that we're tipping to be everywhere come summer.

 From silhouettes that defy our '20s uniforms of high-waisted everything, to the merging of hyper-functionality and frivolity, the Resort 2022/23 collections don't just point us towards what to buy next, but are ushering in new ways to look at how we wear and style clothes we already own, too.